simonsays881/learncore/docker/README.md

 ## Usage

-Run `/up.sh` and

-This docker repo contains a docker-compose file that will launch a number of services used to visualize your computer's system usage.
+Run `./create_machine.sh` to create a docker-machine (if necessary) and then run `./up.sh` to launch all of the services with docker-compose.

 It launches a number of services: